invider/rebasic.mix/README.md

 On lines 20-40 we are defining 3 variables to store the number of seconds in a minute, the number of minutes in an hour and the number of hours in a day.

-On line 50 we are calculating the number of seconds in a day by multiplying all tree variables.
+On line 50 we are calculating the number of seconds in a day by multiplying all three variables.

-Later, that value get printed.
+Later, that value gets printed.